 The North Carolina Foundations for Early Learning and Development (Foundations) provides guidance on the importance of play.
 This resource could be used to train teachers of young children, develop curricula, and create shared goals across early education and kindergarten programs to re-focus on play and hands-on learning.
 The Foundations are a set of developmental standards that describe children’s learning and development from birth to age five.

-This report examines the state of the state around chronic absenteeism policies and practices in North Carolina.
+This issue brief - updated in 2018 to include the most recent chronic absence data - examines the state of the state around chronic absenteeism policies and practices in North Carolina.